hapax/hapax.github.io/assets/hyperlaunch.md

 **October 26, 2020.** *In which I pretend to be Elon Musk, and propose to launch rockets into space using vacuum tubes.
-We'll learn a little about atmospheric physics and rockets, and much less about real design considerations, to sketch a proof-of-concept.*
+We'll learn a little about atmospheric physics, rockets, and building giant cylinders, in order to sketch a proof-of-concept.*

 #### Contents